learnk8s/learnk8s.io/src/gatekeeper/content.md

 Also, the `NamespaceLifecycle` admission controller stops requests that could delete the `default`, `kube-system` and `kube-public` namespaces.

-Controllers that check actions and resources are grouped under the `Validation` category.
+Controllers that check actions and resources are grouped under the **Validating** category.

-There's another category of controllers, and that's called `Mutating`.
+There's another category of controllers, and that's called **Mutating**.

-## Mutation admission controllers
+## Mutating admission controllers

 As you can guess from the name, mutating controllers can inspect the request and change it.